McAlee History, Family Crest & Coats of Arms

 Early History of the McAlee family

-Another 438 words (31 lines of text) covering the years 1253, 1600, 1650, and 1734 are included under the topic Early McAlee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McAlee research.
+Another 121 words (9 lines of text) covering the years 1253, 1650, 1734 and 1600 are included under the topic Early McAlee History in all our PDF Extended History products and printed products wherever possible.

 McAlee Spelling Variations